 - what not to do

-- what to expect, for the patients who are confronted with the acute facial palsy
+- what to expect, for the patients who are confronted with the acute Bell’s palsy

 You can watch the video below or read this article to gain some better understanding of what you’re going through and what you can expect.

-Facial palsy is a usually unilateral paralysis of facial muscles.
-It happens when the facial nerve that connects the brain and facial muscles sustains damage.
+Bell’s palsy is a unilateral paralysis of facial muscles.
+It happens when the facial nerve that connects the brain and facial muscles sustain damage.